espruino/EspruinoDocs/modules/MQTT.md

 * KEYWORDS: Module,MQTT,protocol,client,Internet

-A simple [MQTT](http://mqtt.org/) client implementation for Espruino.
+A [MQTT](http://mqtt.org/) client implementation for Espruino.
 MQTT is a lightweight publish-subscribe protocol built for reliable machine-2-machine communication with a very small footprint.
 It provides efficient and robust communication mechanisms as well as QOS.
 This module only implements a subset of the MQTT protocol.
 As of now only QOS 0 (at most once) is truly supported.
 Encryption and keys are not supported.
 The module has been tested with Mosquitto-1.3.5.
 Use the [MQTT](/modules/MQTT.js) ([About Modules](/Modules)) module for it.

+**Note:** If you don't need all the features, consider using [the tinyMQTT module](/tinyMQTT) which only provides simple PUB/SUB but which is about 1/3 of the size.

 The module exports the function `create(server, options)` that returns a new MQTT object using the provided arguments.
 The server argument is the MQTT broker ip address, and options is an optional object that can used to pass non-default parameters - see the code below for the parameters and their options.